besherhasan/NLP-grammer-and-spell-checker/README.md

 # NLP Grammar and Spell Checker

 Welcome to the NLP Grammar and Spell Checker project!
-This web application, built with Flask, Python, and NLP techniques, helps you identify and correct grammar and spelling errors in your text.
+This web application, built with Flask, Python, HTML, CSS and NLP techniques, helps you identify and correct grammar and spelling errors in your text.
 Whether you're a developer looking to integrate NLP into your applications or a user seeking accurate text analysis, this project has you covered.

 ## Features